 Travel the world with Texarkana College’s Road Scholars program and bring your educational experience to life by seeing the world firsthand.
 Encounter amazing cultural differences, find unique native foods that you truly like, and meet people whose interests are like your own, but coming from a different perspective.
 With the TC Road Scholars program, the pictures in your textbooks will come to life.
 You’ll gain a greater understanding of our world.
-Apply today (.pdf) for this once-in-a-lifetime experience.

 Road Scholars is a new program at Texarkana College designed to give students the opportunity to travel, experience different cultures, and enrich their learning with real-world adventures.
 Many people never have the opportunity to travel extensively, and Road Scholars makes world travel accessible for TC students to better prepare them for future success in the global marketplace.
 Road Scholars offers structured learning experiences abroad within the framework of academic courses.